triati/jquery-validation-for-contact-form-7/readme.txt

 * Interactive validation that your users love.

 Don't forget to check the instructions in the setting page of the plugin.

-Thanks to <a href="http://wework4web.com" target="_blank">wework4web</a> for supporting plugin developement.

-Please report any bugs @ http://dineshkarki.com.np/plugins/jquery-validation-for-contact-form-7/report-bugs.

-Click <a href="http://dineshkarki.com.np/donate">here</a> to support and make this plugin alive.

 == Installation ==